-Events which occur between the balance sheet date and the date on which the responsible officer signs the Statement of Accounts.
+Events which occur between the balance sheet date and the date on which the responsible officer signs the Statement of Accounts which may, or may not, need to be reflected in the accounts.
 These are disclosed where required in a note to the accounts.